Priyanka201394/UI-AutomationFramework/README.md

 	- Negative Test - To validate the login page of Hudl with invalid credentials

 ### Enhancements
-- This framework can be extended to perform the validation of all the pages in the Hudl.com application
+- This framework can be extended to perform the automation of all the pages in the Hudl.com application
 - This framework can be extended to use the mail verfication for functionalities such as Sign_in and Reset_Password using Mailinatour dependencies.
-- This framework can be extended to obtain data from excel sheets using the Apachi_POI dependencies.
+- This framework can be extended to interact with data from excel sheets using the Apachi_POI dependencies.
 - This framework can also be extended to perform API testing through Karate or Rest assured libraries.
+- The framework can be deployed in a CICD tool for build, test an deploy and can be configured to run regularly scheduled tests.

 **Note**
-- The wider team is using Selenium with BDD, POM hence have used the same.
-But the language used is Java because of ease of standartisation , libraries and verbosity.
+- Considering the assumption that a wider team is using Selenium with BDD & POM, I have implemented the framework using the same.
+However I have considered Java as a scripting language due to my personal knowledge and also ease of standardisation, libraries and verbosity.
-- Created a basic Postman API collection to test the login API , since the team is using the same.
-To execute the tests, download the API collection and import in Postman.
+- On top of implementing the UI framework for login, I have created the Postman API collections with assertions to test the Login API with consideration that the team has access to the Postman tool.
+This collection will become handy to test the Login service as soon as the API is deployed even before UI is made available.
+To execute the API tests, download the API collections and import them in Postman then run collections.